 Americans prepare an estimated 46 million turkeys for Thanksgiving feasts every year.

 Why We Love Thanksgiving

-Thanksgiving is a time when friends and family gather to celebrate what they are thankful for.
+Thanksgiving is a time when friends and family gather to express gratitude.
 For some people, it's an occasion to be with family you don't see often.
-For others, it's a time to get all their friends together for food and fun.
+For others, it's a time to get all their friends (Friendsgiving!) together for food and fun.

 Americans look forward to their extended holiday weekend right around the time Halloween ends.
 Thanksgiving Day starts a mini work/school vacation that also includes Black Friday and Small Business Saturday.